Is there really a fat gene?

 Easy!
 With a Vitl DNA test you can access insights into your genetics like never before, here’s how it works:

 - Receive your at-home DNA testing kit through your letterbox

 - Provide a simple saliva sample with the Vitl swab

 - Pop your labelled sample into the prepaid postage bag

 - Sit tight and let our lab do the work!

-Not only will you discover your FTO gene variant, but also 15 other genetic traits including: alcohol sensitivity, digestion & IBS, metabolic rate, caffeine metabolism, and absorption of key nutrients!
+Not only will you discover your FTO gene variant, but also over 40 other genetic traits including: alcohol sensitivity, digestion & IBS, metabolic rate, caffeine metabolism, and absorption of key nutrients!